A Land for All (organization)

-A Land for All (بلاد للجميع, ארץ לכולם; previously known as Two States, One Homeland) is an Israeli-Palestinian movement comprising Israeli Jews, Palestinian citizens of Israel, and Palestinians, which proposes a two-state confederation as the solution to the Israeli–Palestinian conflict.
+A Land for All (بلاد للجميع, ארץ לכולם; also known as Two States, One Homeland) is an Israeli-Palestinian political initiative comprising Israeli Jews, Palestinian citizens of Israel, and Palestinians, which proposes a two-state confederation as the solution to the Israeli–Palestinian conflict.
 This solution promotes the existence of two sovereign states in the Israeli and Palestinian territories, based on shared principles of equality, freedom and dignity.

+The organization is a member of Alliance for Middle East Peace.

+History

-The movement was founded under a joint Israeli-Palestinian leadership in 2012.
-Its co-CEOs are Israeli Jew May Pundak, daughter of Ron Pundak, and Palestinian citizen of Israel, Dr. Rula Hardal.
-The movement was born out of a series of meetings between Meron Rappaport, an Israeli journalist, and Awni Al-Mahshni, a Palestinian activist.
+The initiative was founded under a joint Israeli-Palestinian leadership in 2012.
+The organization was born out of a series of meetings between Meron Rappaport, an Israeli journalist, and Awni Al-Mahshni, a Palestinian activist.
 Palestinian and Israeli journalists, scholars and activists gradually joined these meetings to formulate a statement of shared principles for coexistence.
+Its co-CEOs are May Pundak, an Israeli Jew and daughter of Ron Pundak, and Dr. Rula Hardal, a Palestinian citizen of Israel.

-The movement is a member of Alliance for Middle East Peace, and won the Outstanding Peace Support Award Luxembourg Peace Prize in 2021.
+The organization won the Outstanding Peace Support Award Luxembourg Peace Prize in 2021.

+Wider acknowledgment

+Their proposal was presented at the 2025 UN High-Level Conference on "The Peaceful Settlement of the Question of Palestine and the Implementation of the Two-State Solution."

+In November, 2025, their proposal was adopted by Standing Together, a social justice movement of Jewish and Palestinian citizens of Israel.
+In June 2026, Standing Together launched a new political party, Makom Lekulanu (מקום לכולנו, lit. "a place for us all"), which has been described as evoking the Hebrew name for A Land For All, Eretz Lekulam (ארץ לכולם).